Why Does My Dog Act Like a Cat? 5 Common Reasons

 However, they should always be supervised when interacting, as even if they have lived together for years without any issues, this is no guarantee that one may not injure the other, accidentally or on purpose.

 Both cats and dogs can use various vocal cues to show their annoyance, fear or anger, and they both tend to make their bodies appear larger when they’re feeling threatened and cornered.
 So, they can learn how to interpret the other one’s communication to some extent, and your dog may seem as if they are mirroring some of your cat’s behavior.
-It may be that you are interpreting certain behavior of your dog as if it were the cat’s, but it’s actually perfectly normal for them.
+It may be that you are interpreting certain behaviors of your dog as if it were the cat’s, but it’s actually perfectly normal for them.
 Dogs and cats that live together may share the same routines, at playtime, meals, or even go for walks together, all of which causes similar responses and behaviors from them.

 Very young animals are much more impressionable and may start to adopt more of each other’s behaviors while living together.